rancher/fleet-docs/versioned_docs/version-0.10/cli/fleet-controller/fleetcontroller.md

       --debug-level int                   If debugging is enabled, set klog -v=X --disable-gitops                    disable gitops components
       --disable-metrics                   disable metrics
-  -h, --help                              help for fleet-manager
+  -h, --help                              help for fleetcontroller
       --kubeconfig string                 Paths to a kubeconfig.
 Only required if out-of-cluster.
       --namespace string                  namespace to watch (default "cattle-fleet-system") --shard-id string                   only manage resources labeled with a specific shard ID